-For example, in Figure 9-4, we have configured the minimum number of Checkstyle violations to 10, which means that the sunny weather icon will only appear if there are 10 or fewer Checkstyle violations.
+For example, in Figure 9.4, "Configuring the violations plugin for a Freestyle project", we have configured the minimum number of Checkstyle violations to 10, which means that the sunny weather icon will only appear if there are 10 or fewer Checkstyle violations.
 If there are more than 10, the weather will degrade progressively, until at the 200 violations mark, it will become stormy.
 And if there are 500 or more Checkstyle violations, the project will be flagged as unstable.